vEnhance/web.evanchen.cc/input/faq-rules.md

 Finally, I better explain that **color groups are not that important**.
-Once the USA students arrive at MOP, they are all treated equally in team selection: no matter their color group, past USA(J)MO score, gender, or what-have-you.
+Once the USA students arrive at MOP, they are all treated equally in team selection: no matter their color group, past USAMO score, gender, or what-have-you.
 The team selection is not based on a caste system.
-As a matter of principle, anyone attending MOP of year N and still in high school could qualify for IMO of year N+1.
+As a matter of principle, anyone attending MOP of year $N$ and still in high school could qualify for IMO of year $N+1$.

 [abusenote]: https://en.wikipedia.org/wiki/Abuse_of_notation